Analysis of the optimal exercise boundary of American put options with delivery lags

-Due to the existence of the projection operator, if the original payoff is nonlinear (as the payoff of the American put option herein), the nonlinearity will propagate via the conditional expectation, resulting in a more complicated nonlinear function as the modified payoff.
-In our case, it is the corresponding European put option price.
-This makes the analysis of the associated optimal exercise boundary much more challenging.
-In the existing literature of optimal stopping with delivery lags (see \cite{Keppo} and \cite{Oksendal} for example), however, the authors assume that original payoff is linear, so the modified payoff is also linear as a consequence of the linearity of the conditional expectation.
+To prove Theorem \ref{main_theorem}, we need to first solve the optimal stopping problem (\ref{optimal_stopping_delay_special_3}).
+A basic idea is to introduce a new obstacle (payoff) process, which is the projection (conditional expectation) of the original expected payoff.
+For $t\in[0,T-\delta]$, define which is the time $t$ value of the corresponding European put option with maturity $t+\delta$.
+Denote by $P(\cdot,\cdot)$ the value function of the European put option with maturity $T$.
+Then, the time homogeneity of (\ref{european}) implies $\hat{Y}_t^{\delta}=P(T-\delta, X_t)$, and the tower property of conditional expectations further yields

+with $x\wedge y=\min(x,y)$ and $t\in[0,T-\delta]$.
+Hence, we have transformed the original problem (\ref{optimal_stopping_delay_special_3}) to a standard optimal stopping problem (without delivery lags) with the European option price as the new obstacle process.
+The rest of the paper will therefore focus on (\ref{new_problem}) and its corresponding variational inequality (\ref{VI11}) in section \ref{sec:american}.

+The existing literature of optimal stopping with delivery lags (see \cite{Keppo} and \cite{Oksendal} for example) usually assumes that the payoff is a linear function of the underlying asset $X$, which certainly excludes the American payoff.
+A consequence of this simplified assumption is that the new obstacle $\hat{Y}^{\delta}$ is also linear in $X$, which follows from the linearity of the conditional expectation, and the obstacle function in the variational inequality is therefore also a linear function.
 Hence, the treatments of the optimal stopping problems with and without delivery lags are essentially the same in their models.

+In our case, since the American payoff is only a piecewise linear function of the underlying asset $X$ (with a kink point at $K$), this kink point propagates via the conditional expectation, resulting in a nonlinear obstacle function $P(T-\delta,\cdot)$.
+This differentiates our problem from the existing optimal stopping problems with delivery lags, and makes the analysis of the corresponding optimal exercise boundary much more challenging.